-Support residents and businesses championing the reduction of their own energy use, emissions and cost in existing developments.
+Support residents and businesses in championing the reduction of their own energy use, community emissions and costs in existing developments.

-We will help our communities learn how to reduce their own energy and support schemes that will help to improve energy efficiency in existing buildings.
+We will help our communities learn how to reduce their own energy and support schemes that promote decarbonising heat and improve energy efficiency in existing buildings.